 2. Open the tweet with the GIF you want to save and hit the share button.
 And from here, select the ‘Copy link to Tweet’ option.

-3. Open the GIFwrapped app and hit the search icon on the bottom.
+3. Open the GIFwrapped app and hit the search icon at the bottom.

 The app presents the result for your GIF and allows you to save it to your photo library.
 Additionally, it also offers a bunch of other features like the ability to sync the GIFs with Dropbox, change Pixel Density, host, etc. And as mentioned above, you can also use the app to search for various kinds of GIFs based on different moods and situations.